Our website contains advertisements and affiliate links. We may be compensated for purchases originating from links in this post

 Like many other dog food brands, Crave markets their products as being protein-rich and high in nutrients, with much of their protein being from animal meat.
 Much of which is true, but almost half of even the best dog food ingredients come from plant matter.
-But we’ll know for sure after this review if the other ingredients actually complement and improve on the product as a whole.
+But we’ll know for sure after this review if the other elements complement and improve on the product as a whole.

 What Makes Crave Different?

 High-protein and high-quality ingredients.
 Real meat is the #1 ingredient.
 Crave cooks their dog food in their own U.S. based facilities to ensure the highest quality standards are met.

 Crave, being one of the largest dog food manufacturers, has products available in most groceries and retail stores.
 Their website does not support direct purchase but buyers can find Crave in many pet shops, grocery stores and always available online with online retailers like Chewy.
 Crave has products for both dogs and cats and concentrates on adult foods only.

 Crave has several dog food products to choose from, four of which are dry.
 These include: